jpleet/nba-factory/README.md

 ![](imgs/compare_ppp_per_2019.png)

 So these indvidual PPP predictions capture the same information as other basketball metrics.
-But unlike other metrics, this framework can be extended to measure the interactions between players.
+But unlike these other metrics, this framework can be extended to measure the interactions between players.

 ### Case 2: Tandem Predictions